Technik-AG/t-ag-raspbian/README.md

    you were looking for something between truly minimal and Raspbian-Lite, here's where you start trimming.

- - **Stage 3** - desktop system.
-Here's where you get the full desktop system with X11 and LXDE, web browsers, git for development, Raspbian custom UI enhancements, etc.  This is a base desktop system, with some development tools installed.

- - **Stage 4** - Raspbian system meant to fit on a 4GB card.
-More development tools, an email client, learning tools like Scratch, specialized packages like sonic-pi, system documentation, office productivity, etc.  This is the stage that installs all of the things that make Raspbian friendly to new users.

- - **Stage 5** - The official Raspbian Desktop image.
-Right now only adds Mathematica.

 ### Stage specification

 If you wish to build up to a specified stage (such as building up to stage 2